mukundbhudia/covid-service-rs/README.md

 - To run **all** your tests, within the repo directory run `cargo t`.
 This will run all tests in the `/tests` directory.
 - To run test a **specific** test such as `/tests/my_test.rs`, within the repo directory run `cargo t --test my_test`.

+## Installation

+- Run `cargo install --path .` within the repo directory then `covid-service-rs` will be callable throughout your host environment as a standard binary.

 ## Advanced builds (cross-compilation)

 - Run `rustc --print target-list` to see a list of targets you can build for.